epirus-io/epirus.github.io/docs/quickstart.md

 ![View Hello World in Epirus Explorer](./img/explorer_helloworld.png)

 The other view provides details of all transactions associated with your recently created wallet file.
-This was created when you ran the `epirus new` command, and funded with the cryptocurrency Ether when you ran `epirus deploy`.
+This was created when you ran the `epirus new` command, and funded with the cryptocurrency Ether when you ran `epirus run` as the created project deploys a real Hello World smart contract when it runs.
 This funding activity allows you to pay for transactions on the public Ethereum network.

 ![View wallet in Epirus Explorer](./img/explorer_wallet.png)